cnichte/basic-electron-typescript-react-starter/README.md

 ## How it Looks

-Screenshot Database Settings and Switch.
+Database Settings and Switch.
 This is an example for a `List`:

 ![Screenshot Database Settings and Switch](readme-images/screenshot-001.png)

-Screenshot IPC Ping-Pong.
+IPC Ping-Pong.
 Note that the header buttons can also be hidden/deactivated.

 ![Screenshot IPC Ping-Pong](readme-images/screenshot-002.png)

-Screenshot Example-Module User-`View`.
+Example-Module User-`View`.
 THis is a non-editable view of a single entry from the list.

 ![Screenshot Example-Module User-View](readme-images/screenshot-003.png)

-Screenshot Example-Module User-`Form`.
+Example-Module User-`Form`.
 A Formular, to create, or update Data:

 ![Screenshot Example-Module User-Form](readme-images/screenshot-004.png)